Non Compete Meaning: Everything You Need to Know

 Non-Compete Agreement vs. Non-Disclosure

 Both of these agreement types are becoming more common today, especially as we are living in a more information-driven, technology-oriented age, and businesses become more concerned about their intellectual property being leaked or copied.
 The two agreements are slightly different.

 A non-compete agreement means that an individual agrees not to compete with their existing or former employer for a specified period of time.
 On the other hand, a non-disclosure agreement details that the employee agrees not to disclose sensitive or proprietary information, but does not prohibit the employee from working for a competitor.

 If you are currently uncertain as to how to formulate a non-compete agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.